JimmyCerone/ideaBank/Atomic/Amway Fusion/Issues/UAT Testing Issues.md

+## Flaky Issues
+- Sign in fails on the first try

 - Are we rounding retail price less tax on the Price Edit page?
 	- If we do, we should not because we want all prices that deal with taxation to be exact.
 The rounding rule for retail price less tax should be nearest.
 	- The rounding rule is nearest, but the round amount is 1.00 instead of 0.01